SEATTLE -- Down by just four at the half and outplaying Oregon in nearly all aspects of the game, it

 end zone in a hurry.
 On the few occasions the Cougars could not contain the Ducks, the points came in that quick fashion -- all scoring drives were under three minutes.

-Kenjon Barner accounted for two of the three Oregon first-half touchdowns and had four total, including
+Kenjon Barner accounted for two of the three Oregon first-half touchdowns, rushing for a 22-yard score

 NOTES: Jake Rodgers started at right tackle instead of Wade Jacobson for Washington State.
 Jacobson, who is listed first on the depth chart, left last Saturday's game against Colorado in the first half, although there was no official reason given. ...
 Freshman Teondray Caldwell continues to contribute on special teams, returning a kickoff in the first quarter for 92 yards.
 It is his third return of 50-plus yards this season. ...
 Kenjon Barner's 57 yards on the ground in the first half were enough to pass Ahmad Rashad for eighth in all-time career rushing yards at Oregon.